- Holidays and Celebrations»

 Now to a little child the words spoken by this drunken neighbor held an almost magical if not mystical quality within them.
 As a kid I thought it was a wonderful sentiment and I felt privileged to have overheard this very special information.

 New Years Eve was almost as special an event as Christmas.
-For a kid it seemed that nothing could possibly be more heart warming or magical than New Year's Eve.
+It is reportedly the time when we each are given a clean slate to begin anew.
+Past mistakes are erased and troubles swept out the door as the clock on the wall strikes midnight.
+To a rather impressionable young kid it seemed that nothing could possibly be more heart warming or magical than New Year's Eve.

-The true implications of this New Year's Eve superstition.
+OMG the True Implications of this New Year's Eve Superstition

-The magical images of this early New Year's Eve though were soon to be turned into horror as I realized the unexpected events which could in actuality occur at the stroke of midnight.
+The wondrous images of this early New Year's Eve though were soon to be turned into horror as I realized the unexpected events which could in actuality occur at the stroke of midnight.

 Even worse is the thought that I might accidentally fall asleep one year and slumber through that magical stroke of midnight, in which case I might find myself sleeping through the next year or worse, for all eternity.
 The implications of that midnight prophecy sending shivers of fear coursing through the core of my very being.
 Burrrrr.

-How I wish that I had never overheard that drunken neighbor and his New Year's Eve superstition.
+How I wish that I had never overheard that drunken neighbor and his superstition.
 Now I appear to be cursed for all eternity to believe what he believes.

 New Year's Eve Traditions.